AguaClara/Textbook/Acid_Rain/Acid_Rain.rst

 Q = acid rain input flow rate.

-\noindent If the initial ANC in the lake is designated as ANC0, then the solution to the mass balance differential equation is:
+ If the initial ANC in the lake is designated as ANC0, then the solution to the mass balance differential equation is:
 \begin{equation} \label{ZEqnNum453783}
 ANC_{out} \; =\; ANC_{in} \; \cdot \; \left(1\; -\; {\mathop{e}\nolimits^{-t/\theta \; \; }} \right)+\; ANC_{0} \; \cdot \; {\mathop{e}\nolimits^{-t/\theta \; }}
 \end{equation}